othercriteria/vibectl/PLANNED_CHANGES.md

 - Utility functions are placed in `console.py` rather than a separate module to keep related functionality together
 - `LLMMetricsAccumulator` is in `types.py` alongside the `LLMMetrics` class for logical grouping
 - All changes maintain backward compatibility with existing boolean-based configurations
-- **The core infrastructure is now complete - remaining work is primarily testing and documentation**
+- **The core infrastructure is now complete including async streaming support**
 - **Type system is fully migrated to use MetricsDisplayMode throughout the codebase**
+- **StreamingMetricsCollector provides a clean async interface for metrics collection**
+- **All command handlers now support accumulating metrics across multiple LLM operations**